genestack/user-tutorials/source/guide/using-genestack-sharing_include.rst

 ~~~~~~~~~~~~~~

 **If you are an administrator of your organisation**, the shortcut menu appeared when click on
-the Genestack logo will also have an additional item, "Manage Users", which takes you to
+the Genestack logo will also have an additional item, **Manage Users**, which takes you to
 the organisation's user management page.

 .. image:: images/shortcuts_manage_users.png